 ATM convenience comes at a cost, especially when making out-of-network withdrawals at an out-of-network ATM.
-Your bank could charge you a fee of anywhere from $1.67 and up for using another bank’s ATM, and you will have to pay an additional $2.90 charge to the ATM owner.
-That means you will have to part with $4.57 to get your own money from an out-of-network ATM.
+Your bank could charge you a fee of anywhere from $1.67 and up for using another bank’s ATM.
+You may also have to pay an additional $2.90 fee to the ATM owner at some locations.
+That could mean $4.57 in fees just to get your money from an out-of-network ATM.

-Even if you use your ATM once a month or just a few times per year, these charges can quickly skyrocket.
-The fees are very disproportionate for low-balance accounts and not a good way to save money.
-Finding banks that have no ATM fees near you can present a big opportunity for savings.
+Even if you use your ATM once a month or just a few times per year, these charges can quickly add up.
+The fees are disproportionate for low-balance accounts and are not a good way to save money.
+Finding banks near you with no ATM fees can save you a lot of money in the long run.

 Luckily, there are banks out there that let you avoid ATM fees – find out more about their financial operations below.

-Bank of Internet USA, also known as Axos, lets its customers use any ATM within the U.S fee-free.
-This perk is available with the following Bank of Internet accounts: CashBack Checking Rewards Checking and Essential Checking.
-The company will even reimburse you by the end of the next business day for any amount charged by the owner’s bank.
+Axos Bank, formerly Bank of Internet USA, lets customers use any ATM within the U.S, fee-free.
+This perk is available with the following Axos accounts: CashBack Checking, Rewards Checking, and Essential Checking.
+The company also reimburses you by the end of the next business day for any amount charged by the ATM owner’s bank.

-With a Radius debit card, you can use an out-of-network ATM in the U.S. for free.
-At the end of your statement cycle, you will be reimbursed for any fee charged by the ATM owner.
+With a Radius debit card, you can use an out-of-network ATM in the United States for free.
+At the end of your statement cycle, you will be reimbursed for any fees charged by the ATM owner.
 These perks are available with Rewards Checking and Campion Checking accounts.

 Charles Schwab Bank

-It is the best bank for free international ATM access for customers using the High Yield Investor Checking Account.
-Your account is linked to a Schwab One brokerage account.
-Schwab offers unlimited rebates and doesn’t charge any foreign transaction fees, which is a great monthly benefit if you travel regularly and have a cash preference.
+Charles Schwab is the best bank for free international ATM access.
+For customers using the High Yield Investor Checking Account, your account is linked to a Schwab One brokerage account.
+This offers unlimited rebates and doesn’t charge any foreign transaction fees, which is a great monthly benefit if you travel regularly and have a cash preference.

 Alliant Credit Union

-This is the best credit union for free domestic ATM access for customers operating Alliant’s checking accounts, Teen Checking, and High-Rate Checking.
-Alliant has more than 80,000 fee-free ATMs, and they will reimburse you up to $20 per month for out-of-network fees charged by ATM owners.
+This is the best credit union for free domestic ATM access.
+The perk is available to customers using Alliant’s checking accounts, Teen Checking, and High-Rate Checking.
+Alliant has more than 80,000 fee-free ATMs, and they will reimburse you up to $20 per month for out-of-network fees charged by ATM owners nationwide.

 This is the best brick-and-mortar bank that offers fee-free ATM access for all Citibank checking accounts.
 They have more than 65,000 fee-free ATMs for their customers.
-Walgreens, CVS, Rite, Target, and Rite are some of the retail chains they partner with to offer fee-free ATMs.
+They also partnered with Walgreens, CVS, Rite, Target, and Rite to offer fee-free ATMs at these retailers’ locations.

-You only need to operate a free online Interest Checking account to use any Allpoint ATMs for free within the U.S. If you use an out-of-network account, Ally will reimburse you up to $10 per month for the fees charged by the ATM owner, which makes using your ATM card at other out-of-network banks easy.
+You only need to operate a free online Interest Checking account to use any Allpoint ATM for free within the U.S. If you use an out-of-network account, Ally will reimburse you up to $10 per month for the fees charged by the ATM owner, which makes using your ATM card at other out-of-network banks easy.